 Wanna dance to some good old Madonna, or sing along with Rihanna?
 Chances are you won’t hear your favourite women artists when turning on the radio.
 In the UK, only 19% of the top 100 songs are sung by women artists (51% by men and 30% by mixed groups).
 Irish radio stations report similar numbers.
 And in the Netherlands, 25% of artists on the six biggest channels are women.

 The gender disparity does not only apply to artists, but also to those working behind the scenes: 80% of the songwriters of the British top 100 radio songs are men, with 19% being women and 1% non-binary people (finally survey data that includes non-binary people!).
 And women make up only 3% of the producers.
 The popular Dutch Top 2000 – the list of the best songs of all time, aired by public broadcaster NPO Radio 2 – is particularly men-dominated, with only 12% of all songs being by women artists.
 Not surprisingly, the higher we go on the list, the fewer women we find.

 Unfortunately, the problem extends beyond radio.
 On both Spotify and YouTube, most of the artists we listen to are men.
 The women artists that we play, however, are very popular; hi there Beyoncé, Rihanna, Dua Lipa, Adele, and Lady Gaga.
 Some music styles are more balanced, think of RnB.
-Others, like rock and classical music, are heavily biased towards white men artists.
+Others, like rock and classical music, are heavily biased toward white men artists.
 The same goes for country music, massively popular in especially the South of the United States.